Install WSL for Development and Fix Common Problems on Windows

 If the Optimize-VHD PowerShell command is not available, enable Hyper-V management tools from an elevated PowerShell window:

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -AllWindows may ask for a restart.
-After that, run this elevated PowerShell script to compact every Store-managed WSL disk it can find:
+After that, run this elevated PowerShell script to compact every Store-managed WSL disk it can find, using Optimize-VHD command:

 function Compress-WSLDisks {